Superchig/spellbinder-rails/README.md

 Special thanks to RavenBlack Games' online implementation, known as [Warlocks](https://games.ravenblack.net/rules/1/intro.html).

+## Notes
+- Currently, a player can only cast one Charm Person spell at a time.
+In theory, a player can achieve this effect twice in one turn using the Delay Effect spell, but this is currently not supported.

 # Default README

 This README would normally document whatever steps are necessary to get the